adoptium/installer/docs/Guide_To_The_Linux_Installers.md

       + Suse
       + all (This will attempt to run for all of the available distributions)

-There are a number of restrictions around combinations of architecture and platforms, these are detailed in Appendix A, below, but the [jenkinsfile](https://github.com/adoptium/installer/blob/master/linux/Jenkinsfile) has been coded to exclude these from the build processes, details here are included for reference.
+There are a number of restrictions around combinations of architecture and platforms detailed in Appendix A below.
+For our CI/CD pipelines, the [jenkinsfile](https://github.com/adoptium/installer/blob/master/linux/Jenkinsfile) has been coded to exclude these from the build processes, details are included here for reference.

   ### 1.2.
 Gradle / Docker Package Build & Test Process